tmhglnd/total-serialism/README.md

 // reverse an array
 Trs.reverse([0, 5, 7, 12]); //=>  [12, 7, 5, 0]

-// shuffle the items in an array (Fischer-Yates shuffle algorithm) Trs.shuffle([0, 5, 7, 12]); //=>  [7, 5, 0, 12]
+// shuffle the items in an array (Fisher-Yates shuffle algorithm) Trs.shuffle([0, 5, 7, 12]); //=>  [7, 5, 0, 12]

 // remove duplicates from an array, leave order of appearance intact